brightvarghese/-22_ODD_DS_Exercise-9.c/README.md

 # Problem Statement

-You are given two integer arrays nums1 and nums2, sorted in non-decreasing order, and two integers m and n, representing the number of elements in nums1 and nums2 respectively.</br>
+You are given two integer arrays <i>nums1</i> and <i>nums2</i>, sorted in ascending order, and two integers m and n, representing the number of elements to be merged in nums1 and nums2 respectively.</br>

-Merge nums1 and nums2 into a single array sorted in non-decreasing order.</br>
+Merge <i>nums1</i> and <i>nums2</i> into a single array sorted in ascending order.</br>

-The final sorted array should not be returned by the function, but instead be stored inside the array nums1.
-To accommodate this, nums1 has a length of m + n, where the first m elements denote the elements that should be merged, and the last n elements are set to 0 and should be ignored. nums2 has a length of n.</br>
+The final sorted array should not be returned by the function, but instead be stored inside the array, <i>nums1</i>. </br>
+To accommodate this, nums1 has a length of m + n, where the first m elements denote the elements that should be merged, and the last n elements should be ignored. </br>

 ## Example